caoimheD/pp5-ecommerce-store/README.md

 The design is a simple layout, but with some bright colours to keep the pages interesting.
 The header image contains pages of books, to keep with the theme of the book shop.
 The colour palatte was chosen from coolors.co, based on the colours from the header image.

 SEO and digital marketing

+The workspace contains a sitemap.xml and robots.txt file to assist search engines.
+The robots.txt file disallows any pages with sensitive information.

+SEO best practices have been implemented, such as aria-label, rel and alt attributes.
+Keywords and description have been included in the head of the base template.

+On the homepage, there is a newsletter that site users can sign up to to receive updates, discounts and information on new products.
+This is done with Mailchimp.
+When a user enters their email, they will be added to the Mailchimp list.

+A Facebook page was created for the purposes of digital marketing (please note for the purposes of this project this is a mockup image):

 ![Alt text](/media/wireframe_fb.jpg "Optional Title")